Mount Etna 2002 Eruption: What You See Today

 Even in non-summit itineraries, wind, visibility, and local restrictions can alter usable sections on the same day.
 Guides adjust pacing, stop points, and return timing to keep the experience safe and informative.
 For visitors, the best approach is flexible expectations: conditions shape the exact line of travel, while core educational value remains high across the whole 2002 landscape.

-Before You Go: Quick Planning Checklist
+Before You Book: Quick Planning Checklist

 • Check updated weather and volcanic activity conditions for your travel dates.